Please note that Tapas no longer supports Internet Explorer.

 “Sure,” I nodded, but couldn’t come up with anything to talk about.

 How long we stayed there, I had no idea.
 He did most of the talking while I listened, nodding here, saying a few words there.
-I was glad that the hard topics were gone, and things were pretty much how they used to be: he talked, I listened.
+I was glad the hard topics were done with, and things went back to pretty much how they used to be: he talked, I listened.
 I’d missed that.
 The awkward talking about feelings and stuff had taken its toll on me, so this random chit chat was more than welcomed.

-By the time he had talked his voice hoarse, I was nodding off.
-It was getting late, and I hadn’t slept well last night.
-And… His voice was soothing.
+By the time he’d talked his voice hoarse, I was nodding off.
+It was getting late.
+I hadn’t slept well last night, and on top of that… his voice was soothing.
 When he noticed my drowsiness, he gave me a friendly smile.

 “You look like you could sleep for a week,” he said.